For Children and Teens

 Young SCCA patients and the school-age family members of SCCA patients can continue their education while temporarily living in Seattle.
 Options include the Hutch School and Seattle Children’s School Services.
 We also have contact information for childcare services.

-If you’re a teenager who has cancer, you’re probably wondering all sorts of things.
-Here’s a site that’ll help you sort out and answer many of your questions and concerns.
+If you’re a teenager who has cancer, here’s a site that can help you sort out and answer many of your questions and concerns.

-A special team, called the Pediatric Pain Management Team, focuses on controlling pain for children who receive treatment through SCCA.
+The Pediatric Pain Management Team focuses on controlling pain for children who receive treatment through SCCA.
 The team works with children who get outpatient care through SCCA and inpatient care at Seattle Children's.

-Pediatric palliative care is care that’s meant to help relieve symptoms or other issues that your child has because of serious illness or treatment.
+Pediatric palliative care helps relieve symptoms or other issues that your child has because of serious illness or treatment.
 Much more comprehensive than terminal care, it is helpful at any time from diagnosis throughout treatment.

-Social workers at Seattle Children’s are trained to help families adjust to a cancer diagnosis and cope with their new situation and the demands of treatment in the best possible way.
+Social workers at Seattle Children’s help families adjust to a cancer diagnosis and cope with their new situation and the demands of treatment in the best possible way.
 We work with young patients, parents, and siblings.

-The child life team at Seattle Children's will help make your child’s stay more positive for the entire family.
-Our services are designed to support your child’s emotional and developmental needs and to reduce the anxiety you and your family may feel while you’re at Seattle Children's.
+The Child Life team at Seattle Children's is here to help make your child’s stay more positive for the entire family.
+Our services are designed to support your child’s emotional and developmental needs and to help your family cope.